josephwright/josephwright.github.io/_posts/2014-01-17-the-beamer-slide-overlay-concept.md

 ## Auto-incrementing the overlay

-The first tool `beamer` offers is the the special symbol `+` in overlay specifications.
+The first tool `beamer` offers is the special symbol `+` in overlay specifications.
 This is used as a place holder for the 'current overlay', ans is automatically incremented by the class.
 To see it in action, I'll rewrite the first overlay example without any fixed numbers.

 ```latex
 \begin{frame}